maldoinc/wireup/docs/pages/getting_started.md

     service_modules=[services]
 )

-# Optionally call warmup to create instances of singleton services.
-# If you do not do this they will be created on first use.
+# Services are created on first use.
+# If you want to create them ahead of time you can do so by using the warmup method.
 container.warmup()
 ```

-??? warning "Read: Global variables"
-    Using this approach means relying on global state, which ties your application to a single container instance.
-    This might be sufficient for you and that's okay but, if you want to avoid global state, it's better to create
-    the container within your application factory and provide a way to access it from the created application instance.

-    With the available integrations, global state is neither necessary nor recommended.

 ### Declare services